ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## Example of a UUIDv7 Value {#uuidv7_example}

-This example UUIDv7 test vector utilizes a well-known Unix epoch timestamp with additional millisecond precision to fill the first 48 bits
+This example UUIDv7 test vector utilizes a well-known Unix epoch timestamp with millisecond precision to fill the first 48 bits.

 rand_a and rand_b are filled with random data.